xteve-project/xTeVe-Documentation/en/configuration.md

 - **EPG Source:** Selection of the EPG (Electronic Program Guide) source.

 - **API Interface:** Activates the [API](#api) interface

-- **URL protocol (M3U / XML):** Defines which URL protocol should be used for the internal streaming and image URLs that links to xTeVe (HTTP or HTTPS).
-When using an HTTPS reverse proxy, the URL protocol must be adjusted to HTTPS.
-The DVR lineup for Plex and Emby (HDHR) has no influence to this.
-HTTP URLs are still used.

 #### Files
 - **Schedule for updating:** Time at which all playlists, tuners and XMLTV files should be updated.